lucylow/Starfish/README.md

 ### Applications: Market Opportunity

-The primary users of the Starfish marketplace are those who benefit from quality data:
+The primary users of the Starfish marketplace are those who benefit from quality data.
+The application is designed for industrial-scale use in order to create a global supply chain of data for AI consumption.
+The main actors are data providers, data consumers, data marketplaces, service providers and network keepers.

 **1. Individuals**
   * AI specialists